Books with Characters in Their 20s

 Whether you found this list searching for 20-something main characters or as a participant in the Lifetime of Reading Challenge, we hope you’ll find a perfect read on our list of main characters in their 20s.

-One of our main goals for the Lifetime of Reading challenge is to create understanding and reinforce an appreciation for those in different phases of life.
+One of our main goals for this challenge is to foster understanding and reinforce appreciation for people in different life stages.

 Life During the Rocket Years

-For most, your 20s are spent learning to be independent, gaining life skills, and answering fundamental questions about who you are and what you want to do with your life.
-This decade has recently been termed “the rocket years” because for many, the decisions made during your twenties set the trajectory for the next 40+ years of your life.
+For most, the 20s are spent learning to be independent, gaining life skills, and answering fundamental questions about who they are and what they want to do with their lives.
+This decade has been called “the rocket years” because the decisions made in your twenties set the trajectory for the next 40+ years of your life.

 While no two experiences are the same, some common themes include college and job hunting, exploring relationships, and forming an identity independent from your parents’ or family’s expectations.
-The twenty-something experience now looks much different than it did in the past.
-While this was once the decade during which most people married and started a family, recent research data shows that 95% list a career as their most important objective for the decade from 20 to 30, prioritizing this goal before seeking a long-term relationship and having kids.
+The twenty-something experience now looks much different from what it did in the past.
+While this was once the decade when most people married and started families, recent research shows that 95% list a career as their most important objective for the decade from 20 to 30, prioritizing this goal over seeking a long-term relationship and having kids.

 Books with 20-Something Main Characters